kalvir781/kalv/posts/2025/wildfires.md

 It’s been a shame that I couldn’t get to do the work on this topic and see the forests burn over the last 2 years.
 And even today, now I read in the news the california fires are still going.

 I worked with as many as I could but it seems that no one wants to work with me on it.
 So this is a topic of work that I'm no longer going to continue in 2025.

+One quick tip for all wildfire firefighers today.

+Literally buy this [one device](https://www.amazon.co.uk/AcuRite-02020-Portable-Lightning-Detector/dp/B00EO1H3X8) that costs $70 and it’ll detect your lightning up to 25miles.
+I'm sure there are larger range devices like this that are affordable.
+It will be an earlier warning to when there might be a fire, such that that you could then move your accessible satellites to see if there is a growing heat signature and deploy people to save the forests.